TL;DR β the best trade show lead capture apps by what your team actually needs

 Plotted on a 2x2, the category looks like this.
 X axis is how transparent the pricing is.
 Y axis is how expensive the entry is.

 The bottom-right quadrant is where individual buyers and small teams can actually evaluate without a sales call.
-Three tools live there: Exporb, BoothIQ, and Lensmor.
-The top-left is the sales-call-required + expensive zone, where Momencio, Leadature, Captello, and Zuant cluster. iCapture/Cvent sits in the middle: priced per show but not cheap, and you're committing to whatever show your organizer partners with.
+Four tools live there: Exporb, BoothIQ, Lensmor, and Backtrack (with a free tier, albeit with varying pricing visibility).
+The top-left is the sales-call-required + expensive zone, where Momencio, Leadature, Captello, Zuant, and Cvent LeadCapture cluster.
+Whova and Fielddrive sit in the middle: priced per event but not cheap, and tied to whatever shows your organizer partners with.

 If your buying motion is "evaluate three tools this afternoon, pick one tomorrow," the whole left half of this chart is filtered out for you before you even look at features.
 That's a real moat at the SMB end and a real friction at the enterprise end.